usa-flag-iconAn official website of the United States government Here's how you know

 Rating Criteria

-GoodGood Rating MCMIS as a % of FARS is 90 - 100%
+GoodGood Rating MCMIS as a % of FARS is greater than or equal to 90%

 FairFair Rating MCMIS as a % of FARS is 80 - 89%